A dynamical version of Silverman-Tate's height inequality: Extension of line bundle on the base

-Hence by changing $D$ to $C-E$ we get our claim. \end{proof} Now let us consider a Cartier divisor $D$ on $S$ such that $O(D)\cong \mathcal{M}$.\ Then by Lemma \ref{lemma:liu},\ we can choose to write $D=C-E$ where $C$ and $E$ are effective divisors on $S$.\ Then we see from the construction of $O(.)$ that both $O(-C)$ and $O(-E)$ are invertible ideal sheaves on $S$.\ Our idea is to extend these ideal sheaves with the help of Lemma \ref{lemma:effective} and blow up in their supports one by one.\ More formally,\ we have the following lemma and its proof explains the above procedure: \begin{lemma} There is a projective irreducible variety $S'$ and a birational morphism
+We recall a basic extension result: \begin{lemma} Let us have a coherent sheaf $\mathcal{F}$ on an open sub-scheme $U$ of a noetherian scheme $X$.\ Also suppose $\mathcal{G}$ is a quasi-coherent sheaf on $X$ such that $\mathcal{F}\subseteq \mathcal{G}\mid_U$.\ Then there exists a coherent sheaf $\mathcal{F'}\subseteq \mathcal{G}$ on $X$ such that $\mathcal{F'}\mid_U=\mathcal{F}.$ \end{lemma} \begin{proof} See \cite[Exercise II.5.15]{hartshorne2013algebraic}. \end{proof} We apply the lemma to the following specific case: \begin{lemma} If we have that $M$ is a coherent ideal sheaf on $S$,\ then we can find a coherent ideal sheaf $M'$ on $\overline{S}$ such that $M'\mid_S=M$. \end{lemma} \begin{proof} We use Lemma \ref{lemma:kunn} with $M=\mathcal{F}$,\ $X=\overline{S}$,\ $U=S$ and $\mathcal{G}=\mathcal{O}_{\overline{S}}$.\ Note that the condition that $M$ is an ideal sheaf is necessary so that we can choose $\mathcal{G}$ to be the structure sheaf itself. \end{proof} It is trivial that we can always split a Weil divisor as a difference of two effective ones.
+The similar statement holds for Cartier divisors if the scheme is nice enough: \begin{lemma} Let $S$ be a quasi-projective scheme over a noetherian ring $k$ and $M$ be a line bundle on~$S$.
+Then we can find Cartier divisors $C, D$ and $E$ with $C, E$ being effective such that $\mathcal{O}_S(D)\cong M$ and $D$ is linearly equivalent to $C-E$. \end{lemma} \begin{proof} Choose a Cartier divisor $D$ on $S$ such that $\mathcal{O}_S(D)\cong M$ (\cite[Proposition 7.1.32]{Liu}).\ By Lemma 7.1.31 of \cite{Liu}, there are very ample line bundles $L_1$ and $L_2$ such that $M\cong L_1\otimes L_2^{-1}$.
+By the very ampleness there exist effective Cartier divisors $C$ and $E$ such that $\mathcal{O}_S(C)\cong L_1$ and $\mathcal{O}_S(E)\cong L_2$.
+Using \cite[Proposition 7.1.32]{Liu} again we get our claim. \end{proof} Now let us go back to the preparation of the proof of Theorem \ref{dynamical ST height inequality} and use the previous notations.
+Consider a Cartier divisor $D$ on $S$ such that $\mathcal{O}_S(D)\cong M$.\ Then by Lemma \ref{lemma:liu},\ we can choose to write $D=C-E$ where $C$ and $E$ are effective divisors on $S$.\ Then we see from the construction of $\mathcal{O}_S(.)$ that both $\mathcal{O}_S(-C)$ and $\mathcal{O}_S(-E)$ are invertible ideal sheaves on $S$.\ Our idea is to extend these ideal sheaves with the help of Lemma \ref{lemma:effective} and blow up in their supports one by one.\ More formally,\ we have the following lemma and its proof explains the above procedure: \begin{lemma} There is a projective variety $S'$ and a birational morphism